 Part B Deductible and Coinsurance:

-If you have Original Medicare, you will pay a Part B deductible of $203 in 2021.
+If you have Original Medicare, you will pay a Part B deductible of Medicare Part B Deductible: $233 in 2022.
 You will continue to pay a 20% coinsurance for services covered by Part B. The amount you pay for Medicare Advantage Plan deductibles, copayments, and/or coinsurances varies by plan.

 People Also Read: How much does a Medicare Supplement (Medigap) plan cost?